SESMG/SESMG/docs/index.rst

 ^^^^^^^^^^^^

 - **label**: Unique designation of the transformer.
 The following format is recommended: "ID_energy sector_transformer".
+- **comment**: Space for an individual comment, e.g. to which measure this component belongs.
 - **active**: Specifies whether the transformer shall be included to the model.
 0 = inactive, 1 = active.
 - **transformer type**: Indicates what kind of transformer it is.
 Possible entries: "GenericTransformer" for linear transformers with constant efficiencies; "GenericCHP" for transformers with varying efficiencies.
 - **input**: Specifies from which bus the input to the transformer comes.
 - **output**: Specifies to which bus the output of the transformer is forwarded.
 - **output2**: Specifies to which bus the output of the transformer is forwarded, if there are several outputs.
 If there is no second output, the fill character "x" must be entered here.
 - **efficiency**: Specifies the efficiency of the first output.
 Values must be between 0 and 1.
 - **efficiency2**: Specifies the efficiency of the second output, if there is one.
 Values must be between 0 and 1.
 If there is no second output, the fill character "x" must be entered here.
 - **variable input costs**: Variable costs incurred per kWh of input energy supplied.
 - **existing capacity [kW]**: Already installed capacity of the transformer.
 - **max investment capacity [kW]**: Maximum in addition to existing capacity, installable transformer capacity.